 I am much more likely to splurge on something I know I can return or exchange if it doesn’t work out for me (new clothing, items from Amazon, new technology, etc.)

-On the flip side, I am less likely to splurge on Craigslist since I know I can’t return anything.
+On the flip side, I am less likely to splurge on Craigslist or at a thrift store since I know I can’t return anything.

 9. Are we willing to wait 24 hours?